Consistent dynamical and stellar masses with potential light IMF in massive quiescent galaxies at $3 < z < 4$ using velocity dispersions measurements with MOSFIRE: Sample and Data

 \subsection{Observations and MOSFIRE reduction}

+All spectral data is taken from the Schreiber et al. (2018a) sample with no new observations.
 A detailed description for the observations and data reduction is presented in \citet{Schreiber2018} for which a summary follows.
 All galaxies were observed in the H and K$-$band using the MOSFIRE \citep{McLean2012} spectrograph, a multi-object infrared spectrograph installed on the Keck I telescope, on top of Mauna Kea in Hawaii.
 The galaxies were observed on several masks across multiple nights, all observed with standard ABBA exposures, nodding along the slit with a 0.7" slit for mask configurations.
 Seeing conditions were $0.63-0.8$\arcsec in H$-$band and $0.55-0.75$\arcsec in K$-$band.
 Individual exposures lasted 120 and 180s in the H and K$-$bands, respectively.
 The total exposure times for the four galaxies in our sample are as follows: ZF-COS-20115 had 4.2h and 14.4h in H and K$-$band respectively, and 3D-EGS-18996, 3D-EGS-40032 and 3D-EGS-31322 all had 0.8h and 4.8h in H and K$-$band respectively.

 The data were reduced using the publicly available 2015A MOSFIRE DRP release.
 Uncertainties are determined for each spectral element by bootstrapping the individual exposures, which produces errors that are larger than the formal uncertainties from the MOSFIRE DRP.
-The 1D spectra are binned by a factor three, which reduces spectrally-correlated noise while increasing signal-to-noise ratio per bin.
+The 1D spectra are binned (inverse-variance weighted) by a factor three, which reduces spectrally-correlated noise while increasing signal-to-noise ratio per bin.
 The final binning of each 1D spectrum is 6\AA/pixel, close to the nominal R$\sim$3000 resolution of MOSFIRE with 0.7" slits.
 The median signal-to-noise ratio of the spectra are in the range SNR$_K=5-7$.
 The reduced spectra are shown in Fig.~\ref{fig:spectra}.